ClusterHQ/flocker/docs/tutorials_examples/tutorial/vagrant-setup.rst

       alice@mercury:~/flocker-tutorial$

 #.
 If all goes well, the next step is to configure your SSH agent.
-   This will allow Flocker to authenticate itself to the VM:
+   This will allow Flocker to authenticate itself to the virtual machine:

    If you're not sure whether you already have an SSH agent running, ``ssh-add`` can tell you.
    If you don't, you'll see an error: